 - In this work we have developed, forecast models, using neural networks, for the three geomagnetic indices AE, AL and AU, with time resolutions of 5 minutes, with serial correlation of up to 0.88 for AE. - Although AE (and AL, AU) are global indices, they show a seasonal and UT dependence.
-Therefore, AE indices data were selected to cover both different seasons, UT and years with both low and high solar activity. - We performed model studies, with various inputs and different network topology, to find key features and network configuration, for best performance. - With parameters n, V, B_Z , B_Y , B, UT hour and day of year, we achieve the lowest errors. - There seem to be a limit in performance at about 100 minutes in time delays, which indicate that, in this case, the magnetospheric system memory saturates at a time delay of about 100 minutes. - The results indicate that an optimal network should use 2 hidden layers and at least 12 nodes per hidden layer in this case. - A major improvement in the performance is seen when we also add time dependence and the index itself as inputs. - The forecasts will be used as inputs to the IMPTAM radiation model within the EU project PROGRESS and also available through Regional Warning Center Sweden (RWC-Sweden) on the IRF website.
+Therefore, AE indices data were selected to cover both different seasons, UT and years with both low and high solar activity. - We performed model studies, with various inputs and different network topology, to find key features and network configuration, for best performance. - With parameters n, V, B_Z, B_Y, B, UT hour and day of year, we achieve the lowest errors. - There seem to be a limit in performance at about 100 minutes in time delays, which indicate that the magnetospheric system memory saturates at a time delay of about 100 minutes. - The results indicate that an optimal network should use 2 hidden layers and at least 12 nodes per hidden layer in this case. - A major improvement in the performance is seen when we also add time dependence and the index itself as inputs. - Later we plan to include F10.7 and use other algorithms such as SVR or LSTM and cross validation.